 Who we are

-- Researching and analyzing data from a variety of information sources that shed light on trends and patterns in money laundering and terrorism financing.
+- Researching and analyzing data from a variety of information sources that shed light on trends and patterns in money laundering and terrorist activity financing; and

 - Enhancing public awareness and understanding of money laundering and terrorist activity financing.